-Menstrual disorders: how to manage your menstrual flow?
+periods dysregulation: how to manage your menstrual flow?

 Puberty and adolescence

-Diet and health
+Food and health

-Sleep, like diet, plays a very important role in the menstrual cycle and its regularity.
-The better you sleep, the more regular your hormonal activity will be, and therefore your period.
-If you suffer frominsomnia during your periodit is quite possible that your period will be disrupted in the long term.
+Like diet, sleep also plays a very important role in the regularity of the menstrual cycle.
+The better you sleep, the more regular your hormonal activity will be, and therefore your periods.
+If you suffer frominsomnia during your periodsIf you suffer from insomnia during your menstrual cycle, there's a good chance that it will become unbalanced in the long term.

-Intensive practice of a sport
+Intensive sports practice